Gastroesophageal Reflux in Infants Overview

 Medicines can be used to reduce acid or increase the movement of the intestines.

-Maartje Singendonk is in Amsterdam, Netherlands.
-Singendonk is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
-They are also highly rated in 5 other conditions, according to our data.
-Their top areas of expertise are Gastroesophageal Reflux in Infants, Gastroesophageal Reflux Disease, Achalasia, and Swallowing Difficulty.
+Annamaria Staiano practices in Naples, Italy.
+Ms. Staiano is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
+Her top areas of expertise are Gastroesophageal Reflux in Infants, Chronic Idiopathic Constipation (CIC), Viral Gastroenteritis, Ileostomy, and Endoscopy.

-Marc Benninga is in Netherlands.
-Benninga is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
-He is also highly rated in 32 other conditions, according to our data.
-His top areas of expertise are Chronic Idiopathic Constipation, Gastroesophageal Reflux in Infants, Gastroesophageal Reflux Disease, and Bowel Incontinence.
+Yvan Vandenplas practices in Brussels, Belgium.
+Mr. Vandenplas is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
+His top areas of expertise are Gastroesophageal Reflux in Infants, Gastroesophageal Reflux Disease (GERD), Diarrhea, Grass Allergy, and Endoscopy.

-Yvan Vandenplas is in Brussels, Belgium.
-Vandenplas is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
-He is also highly rated in 16 other conditions, according to our data.
-His top areas of expertise are Gastroesophageal Reflux in Infants, Gastroesophageal Reflux Disease, Diarrhea, and Chronic Idiopathic Constipation.
+Marc Benninga practices in Amsterdam, Netherlands.
+Mr. Benninga is rated as an Elite expert by MediFind in the treatment of Gastroesophageal Reflux in Infants.
+His top areas of expertise are Chronic Idiopathic Constipation (CIC), Gastroesophageal Reflux in Infants, Gastroesophageal Reflux Disease (GERD), Sacral Nerve Stimulation, and Endoscopy.

 Most infants outgrow this condition.
 Rarely, reflux continues into childhood and causes esophageal damage.